Introducing recommended courses, weather forecasts, live cameras, and course maps for Niseko Village Ski Resort

 "Fast Track Cat Skiing"

-Fast Track will be held again in 2025-2026 using CAT.
-The operation is one trip per day, with a maximum of 10 people enjoying the luxury of having the powder field all to themselves.
-Board the CAT at 6:45am as the sun rises and enjoy plenty of fresh powder riding until 8am.
+First Track will be held again in 2025-2026 using the CAT (Cross-Tank Aircraft).
+The operation is limited to one trip per day, with a maximum of 10 people enjoying the luxury of having the powder field all to themselves.
+You'll board the CAT at 6:45 AM as the sun rises and enjoy plenty of fresh powder riding until 8:00 AM.

 A full range of activities unique to Niseko Village